amreis/amreis.github.io/_posts/2017-12-11-optimal-value-functions.md

-Notice that a greedy policy \\(\pi\\) can be looked at from two perspectives: it is a function that maps a state to an action \\(\pi(s) = a\\) but also a probability distribution over actions that focuses on a single action
+Notice that a greedy policy \\(\pi\\) can be looked at from two perspectives: it is a function that maps a state to an action \\(\pi(s) = a\\) but also a probability distribution over actions that focuses all of its mass on a single action
  \\(\pi(a|s) = 1\\), if \\(a\\) is the greedy action, and \\(0\\) otherwise.

 The new policy satisfies the policy improvement theorem by definition, and so is